dpareasy/Assignment1/README.md

 ### Sequence diagram ###

-In the figure below is presente the sequence diagram of the architecture
+In the figure below is presente the sequence diagram of the architecture.

 ![sequence_diagram2](https://user-images.githubusercontent.com/92155300/204143099-dbe686ee-22e9-4f66-960e-0e046f2b49ba.png)